Copyright law of Canada: Rights conferred

+Freedom of panorama

 Protected works

 A work must be original and can include literary, dramatic, musical and artistic works or compilations.
 Copyright is granted the moment the work is created and does not distinguish work of a professional or that of an amateur.
 There is also no distinction between for profit or commercial use or for hobby purposes.
 Literary work includes anything that is written, such as speeches, essays and books and may be in any form.
 However, a short string of words or spontaneous speech is not covered.
 Dramatic works include the characters, scenes, choreography, cinematography, relationship between characters, dialogue and dramatic expression.
 Artistic works include sculptures, paintings, photographs, charts and engravings.
 Musical works include any musical compositions with or without words.
 Unexpressed ideas are not protected work.

 Copyright also extends to incomplete creations such as proposals, treatments and formats, and infringement can occur when subsequent audiovisual works use their elements without ever actually literally copying them.

 It is unclear whether the subjects in interviews have copyright in the words they utter (and thus be considered to be their authors), as the courts have not definitively ruled on the issues of originality and fixation in such cases.
 However, in Gould Estate v Stoddart Publishing Co Ltd, the Ontario Court of Appeal noted that "offhand comments that [the interviewee] knew could find their way into the public domain ... [were] not the kind of disclosure which the Copyright Act intended to protect."

 Ownership of a creative work may be assigned to a corporation or other employer as part of an employment contract.
 In such a cases, the employer retains ownership of the creative work even after the contract ends.
 The new copyright owner is therefore free to make changes to the finished product without the creator's consent.

 A creative employee, meanwhile, may continue to use his or her experience, expertise, and memory to create a similar product after the conclusion of a contract.
 In 2002, the Ontario Court of Appeal upheld a literal interpretation of the word "copy" and found that a software engineer's creation of a "similar" product from memory did not constitute infringement of his former employer's copyright.